-CAUTION: Do not install drives that were not received from 360 Systems.
+CAUTION:

-CAUTION: All drives in the RAID array must be identical.
+Do not install drives that are not approved by 360 Systems.
+All drives in the RAID array must be of a similar model family and the same or greater capacity.

-Each hard drive slot is numbered 0 through 11, as are the drives.
+Each hard drive slot is numbered 0 through 3, as are the drives.
 If for any reason one or more drives have been removed, they must be reinstalled in the same location, the drive number matching the numbered location.
-Installation in the wrong location will destroy data stored on all the drives.
+Installation in the wrong location may destroy data stored on all the drives.